bitcoin/bitcoin/doc/gitian-building.md

 Gitian building
 ================

-*Setup instructions for a gitian build of Bitcredit using a Debian VM or physical system.*
+*Setup instructions for a gitian build of Credits using a Debian VM or physical system.*

 Gitian is the deterministic build process that is used to build the Bitcredit Core executables [1].
 It provides a way to be reasonably sure that the